By Sandeep Chandok (@sandeepchandok):

 “We’re going to play fast, we’re going to play an uptempo style of game,” Prioleau noted.
 “We’re going to play inside-out.
 We’re not going to just come up and jack threes every single possession.”

-Prioleau acknowledged the team, a majority of which was in attendance, and its efficiency in scoring the ball at a high volume last season.
+Prioleau acknowledged the team, a majority of which was in attendance at the press conference, and its efficiency in scoring the ball at a high volume last season.

-SJSU scored 73 points a game in 2016-17 but allowed 74 points a game, too, which Prioleau was certainly aware of and spoke to during his statement.
+SJSU scored 73 points a game in 2016-17 but also allowed 74 points a game, which Prioleau was certainly aware of and spoke to during his statement.

 “We will be a defense and rebounding program,” Prioleau stressed.
 “That’s what we will be based on.”